curl/stats/README.md

 been enabled at that time.
 Outputs date, total count, Linux count, macOS count, Windows count and FreeBSD count.

+## authors

+Iterates over the git log.
+Counts how many comits each author did and when, then lists all dates when a new author appeared in the project.
+Date, single-commiter count, total authors count and a single/total share.

 ## authors-per-month

 Iterates over the git log.
 Counts number of differenth authors every month,